 Kent also was there when Rick Pitino and the Cards visited President Barack Obama in the White House.

 He spent three weeks in Salt Lake City in 2002, covering the Winter Olympics.
-He has traveled to Baltimore, Maryland to cover the Preakness Stakes and Elmont, New York for the Belmont Stakes.
+He has traveled to Baltimore, Maryland to cover the Preakness Stakes and Elmont, New York for the Belmont Stakes, including American Pharoah's run to the Triple Crown in 2015.

 Kent was the front man for WAVE's coverage of the 2008 Ryder Cup at Valhalla Golf Club.
 The program, "A Victory for Valhalla," was named "Best Sports Special" by the Associated Press.

-"Touchdown Friday Night," our high school football show, was named "Best Prep Sports Show" by the Associated Press in 2012.
-Kent produces and anchors the show.
+"Touchdown Friday Night," our high school football show, was named "Best Prep Sports Show" by the Associated Press in 2012 and 2017.
+Kent produces and co-anchors the show.

-He writes a weekly column for the Voice-Tribune, and has also served as the play-by-play voice of the Arena 2 Louisville Fire and was a sideline reporter on ESPNU for two UofL football spring games.
+He has served as the play-by-play voice of the Arena 2 Louisville Fire and was a sideline reporter on ESPNU for two UofL football spring games.

 Since 2010, he has served as the host of "The Scotty Davenport Show" for Bellarmine basketball head coach Scotty Davenport.
 In 2010-11, the Knights won the Division II National Championship.

 Kent serves as the host of "Inside the Cards," a weekly show produced by WAVE 3 News, with UofL football coach Bobby Petrino and basketball coach Rick Pitino.
 He also was the play-by-play voice for the Cards two exhibition basketball games in 2014 and 2015.
-Kent called four UofL regular season games on ESPN3 in 2015.
+Kent called four UofL regular season games on ESPN3 in 2015 and two exhibition games and two regular season games in 2016.

 Kent is on the selection committee for the Kentucky Athletic Hall of Fame and the Louisville Catholic Sports Hall of Fame.